 - Repatriation of deceased from the UK

-Body repatriation is the term used when transferring a deceased person to their country of origin.
+Body repatriation is the term used when transferring a person who has passed to their country of origin or citizenship.
 If a loved one has passed away abroad, or in the UK but the funeral is to be conducted abroad, our team of repatriation specialists are available to help.

-As a collection of the UK’s finest Funeral Directors, we provide support by liaising with the country’s embassy, airlines, and coroner’s officers on behalf of the family.
+As a collection of the UK’s finest funeral directors, our repatriation services provide support to you and your family, whilst liaising with the country’s embassy, airlines, and coroner’s officers on your behalf.

-If the deceased died abroad, but you would like to bury or cremate them in the UK, you will need to arrange to repatriate the body.
-If the deceased was on holiday when they passed away, you’ll need to check to see if they had travel insurance, and whether their policy covers the costs of repatriation.
+If your loved one passed whilst they were on holiday when they passed away, you’ll need to check to see if they had travel insurance, and whether their policy covers the costs of repatriation.

 How to repatriate a body from abroad

-There are several steps to take to repatriate a body from abroad.
-These can vary slightly depending on the country where the person dies, however, it is important you follow the steps correctly to make sure that the process is as smooth as possible.
+There are several steps involved in the process of body repatriation from abroad.
+These can vary slightly depending on the country where the person dies; however, it is important you follow the steps correctly to make sure that the process is as smooth as possible.

 - 1. Notify the authorities

-You will need to contact the local authorities in the country where the person has died, so that you can register the death.
+The first step of body repatriation from abroad is to contact the local authorities in the country where the person has died, so you can register the death.
 The British embassy should also be able to help you in the process of registering the death abroad.
 In some cases, you can also register the death with the UK authorities at the same time.

 - 2. Arrange the correct documents

-You’ll need to have all the right paperwork before you can bring the deceased home from abroad.
+You’ll need to have all the right paperwork before you can repatriate your loved one home from abroad.
 If you are repatriating a body to the UK for burial or cremation, the documents you will need include:

 - Death Certificate – registered in the country where the person died